AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 - Are all of my components wrapped within an opening and closing `<sp-theme>` or `<Theme>` tag?

-    You need to make sure all components are surrounded by the corresponding opening and closing theme tags for either Spectrum Web Components or swc-react depending on which project, or you will not see the components rendered properly.
+    **Solution:** make sure all your UI components are surrounded by the corresponding opening and closing theme tags for either Spectrum Web Components or `swc-react`, or you will not see the components rendered properly.

 Still having issues?
 Ping me on [discord](https://discord.com/invite/nc3QDyFeb4) (username `hollyschinsky`) or email me at [hschinsk@adobe.com](mailto:hschinsk@adobe.com) for help.